 VMNH has developed a strong reputation for significant research and important collections, which now number more than 10 million cataloged items.
 Research at VMNH, led by its doctoral curators, focuses on studies of Invertebrate Paleontology, Vertebrate Paleontology, Recent Invertebrates, Archaeology, Mammalogy, and Geology.
 While the museum’s primary geographic strengths are in Virginia and the Southeastern United States, the collections and research programs span the globe.

 The museum's innovative education programs reach students, teachers, and the general public statewide and throughout the region.
 From "at-the-museum" programs to outreach education and distance learning programs that bring the museum to locations across the Commonwealth, the museum's education programs are correlated directly to state and national learning standards.
 VMNH educators are leaders in the field of informal science education throughout the state, providing a vital link between the museum's important research and collections programs and all citizens of Virginia and beyond.

 In addition to its important programs in research, collections, and education, the museum also features award-winning permanent and special exhibits both at the museum and through remote sites.
-Along with the museum's permanent exhibitions, the current special exhibits Dinosaurs: Reign of the Giants and Stories from Skeletons help to translate the museum's groundbreaking scientific research into easily understood language and concepts that supplement and highlight the Virginia Standards of Learning and the North Carolina Standard Course of Study.
+These exhibits help to translate the museum's groundbreaking scientific research into easily understood language and concepts that supplement and highlight the Virginia Standards of Learning and the North Carolina Standard Course of Study.
 From the permanent exhibit galleries Uncovering Virginia and How Nature Works to the Hahn Hall of Biodiversity and the Fossil Overlook, the museum's exhibits connect visitors to the stories of Virginia's natural past, present and future.